British Citizenship

 British by adoption

-Adoption - a child automatically becomes a British citizen if a UK citizen adopts him.
+Adoption - a child automatically becomes a British citizen if a UK citizen adopts them.

 Requirements: